Facts

 On September 22, we filed a Notice of Appeal to the Tenth District, where we will argue that the trial court was wrong to dismiss this case on the merits.
 Although we had filed this appeal on a different calendar from Wernert, the two cases were consolidated by the court on its own initiative.
 On September 30, we filed a motion requesting the cases be de-consolidated.
 That motion was granted on October 3.
 We also asked for an extension to file our brief, which was granted.

 We filed our appellant brief on December 19, 2022.
 On the same day, a group of non-profits with a due process interest, including the MacArthur Justice Center, filed an amicus brief in support of our clients.
-Defendant-Appellees requested an extension to file their brief.
-It is now due on February 8, and our reply is due February 21.
+Defendant-Appellees requested a further extension to file their brief.
+Their brief was filed on March 10, and we filed our reply on March 20.
+Oral argument was held on August 22, 2023.